Generation ship

-A generation ship, or generation starship, is a hypothetical type of interstellar ark starship that travels at sub-light speed.
+A generation ship, generation starship or world ship, is a hypothetical type of interstellar ark starship that travels at sub-light speed.
 Since such a ship might require hundreds to thousands of years to reach nearby stars, the original occupants of a generation ship would grow old and die, leaving their descendants to continue traveling.

+History

 Origins

 Rocket pioneer Robert H. Goddard was the first to write about long-duration interstellar journeys in his "The Ultimate Migration" (1918).
 In this he described the death of the Sun and the necessity of an "interstellar ark".
 The crew would travel for centuries in suspended animation and be awakened when they reached another star system.
 He proposed to use small moons or asteroids as ships, and speculated that the crew would endure psychological and genetic changes over the generations.

-Konstantin Tsiolkovsky, considered a father of astronautic theory, first described the need for multiple generations of passengers in his essay, "The Future of Earth and Mankind" (1928), a space colony equipped with engines that travels thousands of years which he called "Noah's Ark".
+Konstantin Tsiolkovsky, considered a father of astronautic theory, first described the need for multiple generations of passengers in his essay, "The Future of Earth and Mankind" (1928), outlining a space colony equipped with engines that travels thousands of years which he called "Noah's Ark".
 In the story, the crew had changed so much over the generations at so many levels that they did not even acknowledge Earth as their home planet.

-Another early description of a generation ship is in the 1929 essay "The World, The Flesh, & The Devil" by John Desmond Bernal.
+Another early description of a generation ship is in the 1929 essay "The World, the Flesh, & the Devil" by John Desmond Bernal.
 Bernal's essay was the first publication to reach the public and influence other writers.
 He wrote about the concept of human evolution and mankind's future in space through methods of living that we now describe as a generation starship, and which could be seen in the generic word "globes".

+World Ships – Architectures & Feasibility Revisited paper

+The 2012 paper World Ships – Architectures & Feasibility Revisited differentiated several types of interstellar spacecraft: those with a population bigger than 100,000 are called world ships, while those with a population between 1,000 and 100,000 are called colony ships.
+Interstellar spacecraft with a population below 1,000 are called sprinter if their cruise velocity is bigger than 10% of c, and slow boat if it's smaller.